nostradomus/Base3-clock-webversion/README.md

 ## What

-At school, kids learn to count from 1 to 10 (probably because the number of fingers on your hands ;-).
-As such, in daily life, the decimal system is the most popular, and most intuitive to use.
+At school, kids learn to count from 1 to 10 (probably because of the number of fingers on your hands ;-).
+As such, in daily life, the decimal system is by far the most popular, and most intuitive to use.
 Computer scientists tend to prefer [binary](https://en.wikipedia.org/wiki/Binary_number) (0-1) or [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) (x0-xF) systems.
-All of them are just a way of counting quantity.
+All of them are just a way of representing quantity (or whatever info you want) in a non-ambiguous way.

 In a [ternary or base-3 systems](https://en.wikipedia.org/wiki/Ternary_numeral_system), only 0,1 and 2 are used.
 Being way less common, reading figures like 12201211 might make your brain-processor to get hot.
 The clock in this repository shows time by colored squares which represent the three possible states in a ternary numeral system.